By Don Koenig with Apr 2017 update

 Almost every nation of the world has such severe debt that just making the interest payments takes a large amount of their financial resources.
 Much of this world debt is owed to world bankers that then dictate their own economic policy to these countries.
 These policies do not favor the poor.

 The largest economy in the world is the United States.
-The US government is currently 17 trillion dollars in debt and I project that to go to at least 25 trillion by 2020.
-Paying the interest on that huge debt in future years will cost as much as what is now spent on national defense (using modern historical interest rates and the cost of defense under normal peace time conditions).
+The US government is currently 20 trillion dollars in debt and I project that to go over 30 trillion by the mid 2020's.
+Paying the interest on that huge debt in future years will cost more than what is spent on national defense (using modern historical interest rates and the cost of defense under normal peace time conditions).

 The United States is now by far the biggest debtor nation in the world.
 For many years we have been importing hundreds of billions more dollars in goods and services than we are exporting each year.
 In 2005 through 2008 the trade imbalance averaged well over 700 billion dollars per year!
 Trillions of US dollars are now in the hands of foreign investors who at any time could dump the dollar causing a devaluation of the currency.

-Just a few years ago, the US government was forecasting surpluses of trillions of dollars based on the stupid assumption that there would not be a downturn in the economy for decades.
-This foolish assumption was of course proven wrong and deficit spending in 2009 and 2010 will be at least two trillion dollars a year if everything is really counted.
+During the presidency of Bill Clinton the US government was forecasting surpluses of trillions of dollars based on the stupid assumption that there would not be a downturn in the economy for decades.
+This foolish assumption was of course proven wrong.
 The only reason the United States is not yet feeling the pinch of spending beyond its means has been the record low interest rates.
 The low interest rates were brought about by Federal Reserve manipulation to stimulate the economy but interest rates eventually will have to rise.
 Soon all who need loans will be making higher payments and the US government will be paying much more to service the national debt.